darkpowerxo/intelligent-document-processing-agentic-analytics-platform/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+Copyright (c) 2025 Sam Abtahi.
+All rights reserved.

+Permission is granted to view this code on GitHub and to submit contributions for consideration by the author.
+You may not copy, use, run, modify, distribute, sublicense, or otherwise exploit this software without the express written permission of the author.
+See the [LICENSE](LICENSE) file for full details.

 ## 🎯 Business Value